hapijs/good/README.md

 - `reporters` - defaults to a single console reporter that is listening for "request" and "log" events.
 An array of instantiated objects that implement the [good-reporter](https://github.com/hapijs/good-reporter) interface or an object with the following keys:
     - `reporter` - indicates the reporter object to create.
 Can be one of two values
         - a constructor function generally via `require`, ie `require('good-file')`
         - a module name to `require`.
-Uses the built in Node `require` function so you can pass a module name or a path.
-The supplied module must implement to good-reporter interface.
-Note: if you want the built in console reporter, pass "good-console".
+Uses the built-in Node `require` function so you can pass a module name or a path.
+The supplied module must implement the good-reporter interface.
+Note: if you want the built-in console reporter, pass "good-console".
     - `args` - an array of arguments that will be passed into the constructor named by `reporter`.
 Each reporter has different arguments for the constructor, check the documentation for more information.